oryankibandi/key-value-store/README.md

 # Key Value Store

-This repo is a minimal durable key-value store that can be integrated with **[raft consensus algorithm](https://raft.github.io/)** as a state machine.
+This repository is a minimal implementation of a durable key-value store that can be integrated with **[raft consensus algorithm](https://raft.github.io/)** to build a distributed leader-based replicated state machine.

 Depending on when you are reading this, this will be part of a larger implementation on raft consensus algorithm.